rubenpescialli/podquery-gpt/README.md

 <summary>Mandatory attribution</summary>
 <blockquote>

-  I put this since in the Listen Notes API documentation, it is mentioned how any application that displays data fetched from the Listen Notes API must show the "Powered by Listen Notes" logo on the screen.
+  I put this since, in the Listen Notes API documentation, it is mentioned how any application that displays data fetched from the Listen Notes API must show the "Powered by Listen Notes" logo on the screen.

 <blockquote>
 </details>

 ### 4. Configure the searchPodcasts action and save
 - At the bottom of the _Configure_ tab, click _Create new action_.
-- In the _Schema_ box, paste the following [YAML OpenAPI specification](#./configuration/openapi_schema.yaml).
+- In the _Schema_ box, paste the following [YAML OpenAPI specification](./configuration/openapi_schema.yaml).
 This tells the GPT exactly how to format the search request to Listen Notes.
-- In the _Authentication_ field, select _API Key_ as _Authentication Type_ and paste your [Listen Notes API Key](#1.-obtain-your-listen-notes-api-key) below.
+- In the _Authentication_ field, select _API Key_ as _Authentication Type_ and paste your [Listen Notes API Key](#1-obtain-your-listen-notes-api-key) below.
 - As _Auth Type_ select _Custom_ and paste `X-ListenAPI-Key` in the _Custom Header Name_ field.
-- If asked for a _Privacy policy_ paste `https://www.listennotes.com/privacy/`, even if, for private GPTs, this is usually not required.
+- If asked for a privacy policy, paste `https://www.listennotes.com/privacy/`, even if, for private GPTs, this is usually not required.

 - Click _Create_ and select _Only me_.